-The six stroke roll is one of a handful of popular rudiments commonly applied to the drum set.
+The six-stroke roll is one of a handful of popular rudiments commonly applied to the drum set.
 Let’s explore some of the ways we can orchestrate it.
-Here is the usual way to play a six stroke roll that we will experiment with, but feel free to try it with different stickings and subdivisions.
+Here is the sticking for the six-stroke roll (without the accents) that we will experiment with.

 Now move the first and last notes to the toms while keeping the middle doubles on the snare.
 This makes a cool fill.